Sunday, 20 October 2024

 I probably wouldn't pay to see Sunset Blvd. again, but I might revisit it if a free ticket fell into my lap, especially if Scherzinger was on.
 She wasn't last night, though in compensation I got to see Mandy Gonzalez instead, who was fantastic (and was reportedly being cheered on by someone named Lin-Manuel Miranda).

-We already knew that ALW can't really approach the topic of showbiz celebrity from any perspective other than slack-jawed fascination, and Lloyd, try as he might, may be unable to entirely resist that stance either.
+We already knew that ALW only really has one approach to the topic of celebrity — slack-jawed fascination — and Lloyd, try as he might, may be unable to entirely resist that stance either.
 (To quote Holdren once more, "despite their divergent aesthetics, both director and composer are Lloyds in search of effect.
 They want an audience breathing hard, and they trust that feeling hard will follow; thinking hard is a distant third priority").
-In any case, playing against this particular text, in a sustained manner, for two and a half hours (including intermission), would probably be a lot easier said than done; so it may well be that this slick but patchy update is the best we can hope for.
+In any case, playing against this particular text in a sustained manner for two and a half hours would probably be a lot easier said than done; so it may well be that this slick but patchy update is the best we can hope for.

 KathyB